Alcohol Abuse and Alcoholism

 Q #13: What is a "safe" level of drinking?

 Most adults can drink moderate amounts of alcohol--up to two drinks per day for men and one drink per day for women and older people--and avoid alcohol-related problems.
 (One drink equals one 12-ounce bottle of beer or wine cooler, one 5-ounce glass of wine, or 1.5 ounces of 80-proof distilled spirits.)
-We've included a link to a "consumption" chart at the top and bottom of this page.
+We've included a link to an "Alcohol Consumption" chart at the top and bottom of this page that may serve as good guidance for you.

 However, certain people should not drink at all.
 They include women who are pregnant or trying to become pregnant; people who plan to drive or engage in other activities requiring alertness and skill; people taking certain medications, including certain over-the-counter medicines; people with medical conditions that can be worsened by drinking; recovering alcoholics; and people under the age of 21.